tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

 Next, we edit the main source code (ProximityWarning/ProximityWarning.py).
 If you want to skip the following steps, download the source code from [the repository](https://github.com/tokjun/SlicerForCASTutorial/blob/main/ProximityWarning/ProximityWarning.py) and replace the skeleton with the downloaded file.

 First, import the numpy library in the code.
-Ad the following line after at the begining of the file:
+Ad the following line after at the beginning of the file:

 ~~~~
 import os